ddunkijaco/shellScores/README.md

 ```

 ####The -odds argument
-Using -odds followed by a valid league will provide the moneyline odds for games in that league for the current day.
+Using -odds followed by a valid league [MLB, NFL, NBA, NHL, NCF] will provide the moneyline odds for games in that league for the current day.
 ```
 $ python scores.py -odds MLB